BradMcDanel/multiplication-free-dnn/README.md

 # Training Multiplication-free Systolic Arrays for DNNs with Power of Two Weights

 ## Training Phase
-Training can be performed in up to 2 stages.
-However, we can omit the first stage if we are confident in the parameters for pruning (and do not wish to start from pretrained model).
-Both training scripts `train.py` and `train_prune.py` can be used with a pretrained model (using the `--load-path` flag) or start training a new model if `--load-path` is omitted.
 In the case of a new model, several parameters control the width/depth of the model and activation quantization.
 For pruning, the groups parameter determines how much a layer is pruned.
 If groups=8, then the layer will be reduced by a factor of 8.

 To train a CIFAR-10 model with column combining and power of two weights:
 ```